hmdc/r-at-iqss-gitbook/config/README.md

 # Configuration

-You can easily customize your R Shiny app if necessary.
+You can easily customize your R Shiny app deployment if necessary.
 You can:

 * Set up a custom domain for your Shiny application, using Heroku to automatically generatie LetsEncrypt SSL certificates or by bringing your own.